Fragjacker/DoW-Mod-Manager/README.md

 ## Version 1.57 (by @IgorTheLight):

 - Optimized code a little bit.
 Now application uses 200 Kb less RAM
+- Now all image resources are embedded in EXE

 ## Version 1.56 (by @IgorTheLight):